Rare sea turtles smash nesting records in Georgia, Carolinas

 "They've been able to survive to maturity and reproduce and come back to lay eggs," said Michelle Pate, who leads the sea turtle program for the South Carolina Department of Natural Resources.
 "It's been a long haul, but I think we're finally seeing it pay off."

 South Carolina this year has counted more than 7,100 nests on its beaches — an increase of more than 600 nests compared to the previous record from 2016.
-And North Carolina's nest count is closing in on its record of 1,622 nests.
+And North Carolina's nest count has passed 1,640, edging its record from three years ago.

 Results of DNA testing on sea turtle eggs conducted at the University of Georgia back up the idea that more female loggerheads are reaching maturity and starting to nest.
 Since 2010, survey teams in Georgia and the Carolinas have collected one egg from each nest they find and sent the shell to Nairn's lab.